aikesha/Robotics-II-Control-and-Modelling-Laboratory/README.md

 * Modelling of a 3DOF RRR Manipultor in MatLab/Simulink
 * Joint Control of RRR Manipulator by using Peter Corke’s Robotics Toolbox in MatLab

+## Laboratory 5 (Part 2)
+* Joint Control of RRR Manipulator by using Peter Corke’s Robotics Toolbox in MatLab
+* This laboratory uses Lab 5 materials for PID control in Simulink.

 ## Laboratory 6
 ## Laboratory 7
 ## Laboratory 8